mihailescum/wolff/doc/compile.rst

    When this flag is defined Wolff will ask for the indices of the spin when measuring the external field, allowing the implementation of random fields or to emulate boundaries.

-   When defined, the field coupling must be a function of the form :cpp:any:`double B(v_t, const X_t&)`, where the first argument is the index of the spin.
+   When defined, the field coupling must be a function of the form :cpp:any:`double B(const G_t::vertex&, const X_t&)`, where the first argument is the vertex the spin is on.
 A function of this type is passed to :cpp:class:`system` in place of the original field coupling.

+   An example of a system of this type can be found in :file:`examples/ising_random_field.cpp`, which uses a non-trivial vertex property to communicate vertex dependence to the field coupling function.